 Be.
 Vigilant.
 Think twice—then think again—before downloading attachments.

 These are just a few examples of ways hackers are attempting to hijack information and access your data.
-If you follow these three tips and remain extremely vigilant and suspicious of anything that comes into your inbox, you’re going to be a huge step ahead.
+If you follow these three tips of how to protect yourself from fraudulent emails and remain extremely vigilant and suspicious of anything that comes into your inbox, you’re going to be a huge step ahead.